dotnet/ClangSharp/README.md

   generate-aggressive-inlining             [MethodImpl(MethodImplOptions.AggressiveInlining)] should be added to
                                            generated helper functions.
-  generate-cpp-attributes                  A[CppAttributeList("")] should be generated to document the encountered C++
+  generate-cpp-attributes                  [CppAttributeList("")] should be generated to document the encountered C++
                                            attributes.
   generate-macro-bindings                  Bindings for macro-definitions should be generated.
 This currently only
-                                           works with value like macros and not function-like ones. generate-native-inheritance-attribute    A[NativeInheritance("")] attribute should be generated to document the encountered C++ base type.
+                                           works with value like macros and not function-like ones. generate-native-inheritance-attribute    [NativeInheritance("")] attribute should be generated to document the encountered C++ base type. generate-vtbl-index-attribute            [VtblIndex(#)] attribute should be generated to document the underlying VTBL index for a helper method.

   log-exclusions                           Alist of excluded declaration types should be generated.
 This will also log
                                            if the exclusion was due to an exact or partial match.